All garages have one thing in common:

 If you don’t have the right mix, your concrete mix is weaker than it should be and breaks down quicker.

 According to the National Ready Mix Concrete Associate (NRMCA), a concrete floor will dust when the surface is so weak that it can be scratched by a fingernail or even swept with a broom.

-When concrete breaks down, it will start to form a layer of dust all across the floor.
+When concrete breaks down, it will start forming a layer of dust across the floor.

 What Causes Concrete Dusting?